dmorse/pscf/doc/sphinx/script.rst

 This command reads a file containing a monomer concetnration field and outputs a corresponding initial guess for the omega field.
-Both input and ouput files use the symmetry-adapated Fourier expansion format.
+Both input and ouput files use the symmetry-adapted Fourier expansion format.
 The omega field is computed by simply setting the Lagrange multiplier pressure field to zero, giving a field that only contains the contributions that arise from the excess interaction free